vipra-uwf/VIPRA/docs/pages/behaviors/VIPRA_behaviors.md

   Group: typeA
   Select: 15%
 .

+Select:
+  Type: typeD
+  Group: typeA
+  Select: 20%
+.
 ```
 Means:
-Those 15% of 'typeA' pedestrians can not be selected from again.
+Those 15% of 'typeA' pedestrians that also are typeB can not be selected from again.
+Any selections for typeD in the above scenario will never also be typeB.

-However, they can be selected from 'typeB'.
+However, they can be selected **from** 'typeB'.

+TODO(tyler): What happens if those values exceed 100%?

 ```
 Select: